man-of-seafood/x-cell/README.md

 It provides you with a small Excel-like interface.
 Currently, it provides two features:
 1. Summing each of the columns in a lime-green sum row.
-2. Adding columns to the spreadsheet via the 'Add Column' button
+2. Adding columns/rows to the spreadsheet via their respective buttons